ctrl-q/notification-tray/README.md

 Place a .notification.wav file under any folder to set it as the notification sound for that folder

+### Notification timeout

+To change the default notification timeout, set the environment variable `NOTIFICATION_TRAY_DEFAULT_TIMEOUT_MILLIS` to a nonzero positive integer

 ### Theming

 notification-tray reads your theming config from your LXQt configuration file, either `.config/lxqt/lxqt.conf` or `/usr/share/lxqt/lxqt.conf`